DistrictOfJoban/Public-Assets/Curved_Platform_Pack/README.md

 ## Compatibility
 This pack requires the [Nemo Transit Expansion](https://modrinth.com/mod/mtr-nte) mod on MTR 3, but loads directly in MTR 4 without additional dependencies/mods.

+Platform can be flipped by right clicking with brush in MTR 3 + NTE

 ## License
 This project is licensed under the MIT License.